juanjo255/MITNANEX/README.md

 #### Conda/mamba

-The best way to install MITNANEX's dependencies is throught a beautiful conda/mamba enviroment, additionally you need to have Rust installed (https://www.rust-lang.org/tools/install).
+The best way to install MITNANEX's dependencies is throught a beautiful conda/mamba enviroment, first you **must** have Rust installed (https://www.rust-lang.org/tools/install).

 * For Mac M1 using mamba (you can change it for conda):
   ```